Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

-The focal point of the historic centre, the Plaza de Armas lies on what was formally the Huacapata or ceremonial square in Inca times.
+The focal point of the historic center, the Plaza de Armas lies on what was formally the Huacapata or ceremonial square in Inca times.

 While most of the buildings built under the Inca were lost when the Spanish conquered and evangelized the city, the square’s vast size and its fortress-like cathedral and similarly splendid Templo de la Compañia de Jesús make it one of the most striking parts of the city.

-Because this is the very heart of the action in the city, accommodation in this part of Cusco is generally more expensive than in other neighbourhoods and is the best place to find luxury hotels in Cusco.
+Because this is the very heart of the city, accommodation in this part of Cusco is generally more expensive than in other neighborhoods and is the best place to find luxury hotels in Cusco.

-Unfortunately, if your lodging gives out onto the square, it can be noisy, particularly during festivals (Peruvians love to celebrate religious events with vigour).
+Unfortunately, if your lodging gives out onto the square, it can be noisy, particularly during festivals (Peruvians love to celebrate religious events with vigor).

 However, the bonus of staying in this part of Cusco is that you have a wealth of restaurants and activities right on your doorstep, meaning you never have to go far for entertainment.